GLBRC/sppIDer/sppIDerManual.md

 The KEY.txt file must be tab delimited and the reference genome unique name cannot contain hyphens.
 See example.

 ### Outputs:
 ####   For downstream use:
-         * REF.fasta
+   -REF.fasta
-         * REF.fasta.bwt
+   -REF.fasta.bwt
-         * REF.fasta.pac
+   -REF.fasta.pac
-         * REF.fasta.ann
+   -REF.fasta.ann
-         * REF.fasta.amb
+   -REF.fasta.amb
-         * REF.fasta.sa
+   -REF.fasta.sa
-         * REF.fasta.fai
+   -REF.fasta.fai
 ####   For humans:
-         * comboLength_REF.fasta.txt - text file with summary of the length of each chromosome, species reference, and total combination genome.
+   -comboLength_REF.fasta.txt - text file with summary of the length of each chromosome, species reference, and total combination genome.

 ---
 ## sppIDer.py